thuanquang/SATExtension/README.md

 -   **⚙️ Advanced Filtering**: Filter questions by difficulty level (`easy`, `medium`, `hard`) and custom tags (e.g., 'Algebra', 'Grammar').
 -   **🎛️ User Controls**: A simple popup allows you to toggle the extension on/off, force a quiz immediately, and reset your stats.
 -   **📊 Progress Tracking**: Keeps track of how many questions you've answered correctly.
+-   **⏱️ Enhanced User Experience**: When you answer correctly, enjoy a 10-second countdown timer with immediate explanation display and the ability to click outside to close.
 -   **🐛 Debugging Tools**: Includes a `test-connection.html` page to diagnose issues with your Supabase setup.
 -   **🏗️ Sophisticated Schema**: Built on a robust PostgreSQL schema that organizes questions into tests and sections.